pandashavenobugs/testing-mongoose-with-tsjest-blogpost/README.md

 # Project Structure

-I created two main folders named src and test because I accepted this project as a real one.
+I create two main folders named src and test because I accept this project as a real one.
 Model files will be in models folder in the src but tests of the models will be in the test.

 ## Connecting the MongoDB

-Create the connectDBForTesting.ts in the test folder.
+I Create the connectDBForTesting.ts in the test folder.
 My MongoDB runs on localhost:27018 if you have different options you could add or change connection options while you connect to MongoDB.

 ```bash
 touch test/connectDBForTesting.ts